ChristianPapathanasiou/Drone-Leap-JS/README.md

 # Drone-Leap-JS
-Control the Parrot AR Drone with Leap Motion and Leap JS
+Control the Parrot AR Drone with the awesome Leap Motion and Leap JS

 C. Papathanasiou 2015